driscollos/config/Readme.md

 This repo is licensed under the MIT license.
 Please read the full license [here](https://github.com/driscollos/config/blob/main/LICENSE.md).

-# Parameters
+# Config

-This library allows you to read parameters from a variety of sources; environment variables, commandline arguments and json or yaml configuration files.
-You can either access variables by function call, or populate a configuration struct.
+This library allows you to read configuration data from a variety of sources.
+Information is automatically merged according to the priority of the source.
+Sources are (in priority order):

-Configuration structs can be nested to as many levels as you like.

-Values are sourced from various places.
-These are the sources, in order of precedence with the highest priority first.

-* Commandline arguments eg `--name John`
+* Commandline arguments
 * Environment variables
-* Yaml files
+* Yaml or Json configuration files

+You can access configuration data by populating a struct or by direct access via function calls.

+## Configuration Files

+You can specify a file to read from, but the following files will be examined by default.
+If you have more than one of the files below, they will be merged and can override each other according to priority.
+The default files are (in priority order):

 * * `env.local.json`
 * * `env.local.yml`
 * * `config.local.json`